Cork Low Smoke Zones

-In 1995, the ban on the sale and distribution of bituminous coal was introduced in Cork City and its direct environs.
+In 1995, the ban on the marketing, sale, and distribution of bituminous coal was introduced in Cork City and its direct environs.

 Why a ban on bituminous coal?